Transform your EDI Processes with B2B Integration in the Cloud

 The system is based on RBAC (role-based access control) principles.
 Each software layer (presentation, application, business and data) performs its own security enforcement.

 All accesses to environment and customer data are logged in an audit trail.
 The audit trail is using a separate business logic to insure independence of the regular business logic.
-It cannot be modified by Babelway support agent.
-The audit trail is proactively inspected on a monthly basis for critical operation and odd usage patterns.
+It cannot be modified by Babelway support agents.
+The audit trail is proactively inspected on a weekly basis for critical operation and odd usage patterns.

 Monitoring